sherbang/vyos-xen-build-scripts/README.md

 2. Create a VirtualBox VM (`create-vyos-vbox-vm`) which includes the following:
  * Install VyOS on the VM, driving input via the serial console (`vyos-install.expect`)
  * Reboot and configure the VM, again via serial console (`vyos-configure.expect`)
-3. Upload the disk image to AWS
+3. Upload the disk image to AWS (`push-image-to-aws`)
-4. Make an AMI out of the disk image, using PV-GRUB as the kernel (`volume-to-ami`)
+ * Make an AMI out of the disk image, using PV-GRUB as the kernel (`volume-to-ami`)
   * Spin up an instance to see if it worked

 # Status

-I've written scripts for all of the VirtualBox automation, but not yet for the AWS portion (although I have notes of how to do it by hand.)
+Under heavy development.
+Most of the code is here, now just needs bug fixes.
+And the resulting AMI actually needs to boot, and work!

 # Platform Requirements